Darvadstrocel

 Darvadstrocel, sold under the brand name Alofisel, is a medication used to treat complex perianal fistulas in adults with non-active/mildly active luminal Crohn's disease when fistulas have shown an inadequate response to at least one conventional or biologic therapy.
 It contains mesenchymal stem cells from fat tissue of adult donors.

 It was approved for use in the European Union in March 2018.
 The approval was spearheaded by data published in the ADMIRE-CD trial.
 Darvadstrocel was withdrawn from the EU market in December 2024.

 It was approved for use in Japan by Japan's Ministry of Health, Labour and Welfare (MHLW) in September 2021.
+In January 2026, the marketing of Alofisel in Japan was discontinued.

 Medical use

-Darvadstrocel has been approved by the European Union for the treatment of adults with complex Crohn's perianal fistulas after conventional or biological medications have not worked.
+Darvadstrocel was approved by the European Union for the treatment of adults with complex Crohn's perianal fistulas after conventional or biological medications have not worked.

 Mechanism of action

 Darvadstrocel works by reducing inflammation and facilitating the growth of tissue in the fistula tract.